-During this process, 490 articles were excluded from abstract review for similar reasons observed in stage 2.
-For instance, while paper (Ling and Leo 2000) focuses on identifying drivers to promote timber formwork reuse, it is out of the scope of this study, which is the superstructure of a building.
-After reviewing 609 abstracts during the eligibility check, only 28 papers were identified for full-text review.
-While the reviewed full-texts contained a combination of the search words, the focus of the rejected papers was not in line with the aim of this study.
+During this process, 490 articles were excluded from the abstract review for similar reasons observed in stage 2.
+For instance, while the paper by Ling and Leo (2000) focuses on identifying drivers to promote timber formwork reuse, it is out of the scope of this study, which is the superstructure of a building.
+After reviewing 609 abstracts during the eligibility check, only 28 papers were identified for a full-text review.
+Although the reviewed full-texts contained a combination of the search words, the focus of the rejected papers was not in line with the aim of this study.
 Following the same protocol pursued at stage 2, a total number of 11 more papers were identified at this stage.
-According to what mentioned earlier and combining the identified papers at all three stages, 76 articles were found relevant to the objectives of this paper and reviewed.
-None the less, the identified new articles, as the result of the third stage systematic review, were all published after the year 2000, which validates the initial decision in restricting the publication date.
+According to what has been mentioned earlier, and combining the identified papers at all three stages, 76 articles were found to be relevant to the objectives of this paper and were reviewed.
+Nonetheless, the identified new articles, as a result of the third stage systematic review, were all published after the year 2000, which validates the initial decision in restricting the publication date.